30-31 Aug 2025

 After heading out to Saint-Raphaël and Fréjus herself to check out the race courses, TRI247's resident long distance triathlete Jenny Lucas-Hill brings you everything you need to know about the inaugural French Riviera T100 triathlon.

 Stunning location, steeped in sporting history?
 Check.
-Challenging, yet ridiculously fun bike course?
+Super fun race course?
 Check.
 Festival atmosphere with the opportunity to see the world’s best pros in action?
 You got it.
 And a mighty fine excuse to treat yourself to a late summer jaunt around the south of France?
 Bien sûr, mes amis!

-After checking out the course for myself earlier this year, I can confirm that the French Riviera T100 will be an incredible race to experience.
+After checking out the location for myself at the race unveiling in 2025, I can confirm that the French Riviera T100 will be an incredible race to experience.
 And it’s got the potential to serve up some serious fireworks in the pro racing too – which you’ll get a front row seat for after your own race is done and dusted.
 Read on to find out everything you need to know about racing this epic 100km triathlon on the iconic Cote d’Azure with the T100.

 Location - Glittering coastline and breath-taking scenery - triathlon 'race-cations' don't get better than this